ShivaKondapalli/VisionColabNotebooks/README.md

 ## Introduction

 Jupyter notebooks of Computer Vision projects run from google Colab.
-Google colab notebooks allow us to leverage the pwoer of GPU's for free.
+Google colab notebooks allow us to leverage the power of GPU's for free.

 ## 1. FineTuningVFeatureExtraction.ipynb